Logiqx/gpx-ideas/docs/extensions/gpx_ico/README.md

 Icons are typically square and often opaque but individual pixels may sometimes be transparent, or semi-transparent.

-The use of an alpha channel results in excellent results when the icon is displayed over a variety of different backgrounds / colors.
-It is therefore recommended that [raster](https://en.wikipedia.org/wiki/Raster_graphics) icons with transparent / semi-transparent pixels are 32-bit PNG files or SVG files, thus including an [alpha](https://en.wikipedia.org/wiki/Alpha_compositing) channel.
+The use of an [alpha](https://en.wikipedia.org/wiki/Alpha_compositing) channel results in excellent results when the icon is displayed over a variety of different backgrounds / colors.
+It is therefore recommended that [raster](https://en.wikipedia.org/wiki/Raster_graphics) icons with transparent / semi-transparent pixels are 32-bit PNG files or SVG files, thus including an alpha channel.

-PNG files with indexed colors can also have an alpha value for each palette index which may suffice, as per the [specification](https://www.w3.org/TR/2003/REC-PNG-20031110/#6AlphaRepresentation).
-GIF files can only mark a single palette index as transparent which is not the same as an alpha channel, but does facilitate transparency as per the [specification](https://www.w3.org/Graphics/GIF/spec-gif89a.txt)
+PNG files with indexed colors can also have an alpha value for each palette index which may suffice (see PNG [specification](https://www.w3.org/TR/2003/REC-PNG-20031110/#6AlphaRepresentation)).
+GIF files can only mark a single palette index as transparent which is not the same as an alpha channel, but does facilitate transparency (see GIF [specification](https://www.w3.org/Graphics/GIF/spec-gif89a.txt)).

 Image files that use solid colors such as magenta, cyan, or white to indicate transparency are not supported by this extension.
 Such images should be converted to PNG or GIF files that include an alpha channel, or transparency information / alpha value for the specific palette index (or RGB value).